swiss/index/README.md

-# index
+# Federal Open Source GitHub Index
-An overview of the current GitHub organisations maintaned by the Swiss Confederation.
-This list does not claim to be complete.
-Thes list is sorted in alphabetical order.
-Inputs through Pull-Request or Issues are always welcome.
+An overview of the current GitHub organisations maintained by the Swiss Confederation.
+This list is not exhaustive.
+The list is sorted alphabetically.
+Contributions via pull requests or issues are always welcome.

-## GitHub Organizations
+## GitHub federal organisations
 * https://github.com/admin-ch
 * https://github.com/alv-ch
 * https://github.com/BFS-SHS-MSAS